Episode 49 to 56

 Under Chris’ leadership, The Dexter Park Innovation School has moved to an inclusion school, servicing students through a co-teaching model of instruction.

-Christopher Dodge is currently the Principal of The Orange Elementary Schools in Orange, MA, serving 500 students in grades PreK-6.
+Christopher Dodge is currently the Principal of The Orange Elementary School in Orange, MA, serving 500 students in grades PreK-6.
 He began his career as a grade 5 and 6 educator in Petersham, MA.
 Christopher’s passion as an educator included differentiating mathematics instruction for all students.
 Christopher is an advocate for adult and student’ social-emotional well-being, and the impact it has on student achievement.
 Christopher has served on the Board of Directors as the Elementary Committee Chairman for the Massachusetts School Administrators Association (MSAA).
 He most recently served on the Commissioner’s Teaching and Learning subcommittee for reopening schools.
-He is a connected educator who utilizes social media to make family and community connections and is passionate about educators using social media as a form of ongoing, personalized professional development.
+He is a connected educator who utilizes social media to make family and community connections, and is passionate about educators using social media as a form of ongoing, personalized professional development.
 He is also the coordinator of EdcampNQ in Orange, MA.

-Follow Chris on Twitter: @PrincipalDodge1 IG: @PrincipalDodge1 School FB: @everychildeveryday1 Voxer: @Cdodge33 Chris’ blog: http://oesleadlearner.blogspot.com/
+Follow Chris on Twitter: @PrincipalDodge1 IG: @PrincipalDodge1 School FB: @everychildeveryday1 Voxer: @Cdodge33 Chris’ blog: http://oesleadlearner.blogspot.com/ View this episode on YouTube: https://youtu.be/BJ8_AZQAPKE

 Find Justin online on LinkedIn Justin Goldston, PhD | LinkedIn Watch this episode on YouTube: https://youtu.be/P5Hm7goklsI

-Find Rachelle online @ThriveinEDu Twitter & IG: @Rdene915
+Find Rachelle online @ThriveinEDu Twitter & IG: @Rdene915 FB: https://www.facebook.com/groups/THRIVEinEDU

 Website: https://rdene915.com/ Podcast on Apple